 The following lemma ensures us that the covariance $\Sigma_k$ is positive definite. \begin{lemma} Under Assumption~\ref{a:1cell}, the posterior covariance \eqref{eq:flatpostcov} is positive definite. \end{lemma}

 The product of the posterior generator module $(G)$ is $K$ elementary posteriors $\{\pi_k\}_{k \in [K]}$, where $\pi_k$ is the posterior of $\theta | \mc D_k$.
-For any $k < k'$, the definition of the set $\mc D_k$ and $\mc D_{k'}$ implies that the posterior $\pi_{k'}$ carries at least as much of look-ahead bias as the posterior $\pi_{k}$.
+For any $k < k'$, the definition of the set $\mc D_k$ and $\mc D_{k'}$ implies that the posterior $\pi_{k'}$ carries at least as much of look-ahead-bias as the posterior $\pi_{k}$.
 The collection of posteriors $\{\pi_k\}$ is transmitted to the consensus mechanism $(C)$ to form an aggregated posterior $\pi\opt$ that strikes a balance between the variance and the look-ahead-bias.
-The aggregated posterior $\pi\opt$ is injected to the sampler module (S), which we now study.
+The aggregated posterior $\pi\opt$ is injected into the sampler module (S), which we now study.